Akshayacse1010/Namaste-react/inception/README.md

-# namaste ract by akshay saini
+# namaste react by akshay saini